MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="reference"></a> `reference`

-A type that provides a reference to an element stored in a deque.
+A type that provides a reference to an element stored in a `deque`.

 ```cpp
 typedef typename Allocator::reference reference;